oscimp/amaranth_twstft/Doc/1_PRN.md

         # The output of our LFSR
         self.output = Signal()
-        # The result of the linear operation
-        # on the bits of the LFSR
-        self.input = Signal()

         # The binary value that represents
         # which bits to use for our xor operation.